syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Backstage.md

 ## Create BackStage Button

-BackStage Button can be added through Smart tag of backstageview and it can be customized using property grid of that button.
+BackStage Button can be added through Smart tag of backstage view and it can be customized using property grid of that button.

 ![](BackStage_Images/Backstage_img4.jpg)